 Dog Sled Rides

 Dog Sled Rides of Winter Park has 80 Siberian and Alaskan huskies.
 During the winter, the dogs pull sleds in the forests near Winter Park.
-They love their job and can't wait until we have enough snow to take out guests..
+They love their job and can't wait until we have enough snow to take out guests.

 During the ride, all passengers remain in the sled as an experienced musher expertly guides them down a trail.
 Along the way, the guide will point out any wildlife tracks (or actual wildlife such as moose and coyotes), take pictures for the guests, and answer questions about dog sledding or local history, attractions and activities.

-The trip covers about four or five miles in about 45 minutes.
+The trip covers four to five miles in about 45 minutes.
 The trails are situated on private property therefore guests cannot walk or ski on the trails.
 You will get to see some amazing views along the way including 13 thousand foot peaks, the Continental Divide, Winter Park Ski Resort, and of course lots of snow.

 Before you "embark" (bark haha) on your dog friendly excursion your guide will offer a 45 minute informational presentation on the art of dog sledding and will be open to answering any questions you may have.
 The actual ride will be about 2 miles long and will allow you the opportunity to have a rare view of some of the regions most beautiful scenery.